RogeCS/RogeCS/README.md

 ![banner](https://user-images.githubusercontent.com/78835316/135941203-160c951f-97dd-430d-8dad-c3b89630663d.png)

 # About me
 I'am a Student of IT Engineering who loves frontend development and IT management.
-Some technologies I work with iclude NextJS, ReactJS, Javascript, and CSS.
+Some technologies I work with are: NextJS, ReactJS, Javascript, and CSS.
 ```js
 const rogelio = {
   name: "Oscar Rogelio",